jekyll/minima/README.md

 ### Assets

 Refers to various asset files within the `assets` directory.

-Contains the `css/style.scss` that imports sass files from within the `_sass` directory.
-This `css/style.scss` is what gets processed into the theme's main stylesheet `main.css` called by `_layouts/default.html` via `_includes/head.html`.
+  - `css/style.scss` &mdash; This imports Sass files from within the `_sass` directory gets processed into the theme's main stylesheet `style.css` called by `_layouts/default.html` via `_includes/head.html`.
+  - `minima-social-icons.svg` &mdash; An SVG file that contains various social media icons in alphabetic order of their respective `id` attribute.
+Used to render social icons via `_includes/social.html`.

 This directory can include sub-directories to manage assets of similar type (`img`, `fonts`, `svg`), and will be copied over as is, to the final transformed site directory.

 ### Plugins